madara-tribe/ROS-PCL-3DPointClouds-Pipeline/README.md

-# ROS and PCL preprocess for creating 3D PointCloud ML dataset
+# Pipeline to create 3D PointCloud for IOT with ROS and PCL

 This is the Pipeline to create 3D PointCloud Dataset for Machine learning from Lidar.